How to Install VirtualBox Guest Additions in Debian

 In Oracle VM VirtualBox, you should add Guest Additions to your Debian virtual machine.
 This lets you use your host computer’s hardware.

 For example, you can use your USB devices or webcam.
 This setup makes your virtual machine work much better.
+You can also use the whole screen with the right screen size.

 First, you need to install the Guest Additions in your VirtualBox machine.
 Then, you can share files between your real computer and your virtual machine.